alias454/ansible-splunk-playbook/roles/splunk-deployment-server/README.md

 ---
 **Splunk_TA_nix**
-Splunkbase apps need ot be downloaded prior to using them.
+Splunkbase apps need to be downloaded prior to using them.
 Download the tgz file from Splunkbase and save it to the files/ directory.

 Sets custom values to override the **default/inputs.conf** configuration shipped with the app.